Menü

 Speculative Co-design of Future Learning Environments

 Digital transformation in higher education depends on a bottom-up approach, in which both educators and learners share a common vision of a future learning culture.
 To initiate the process of developing such visions, we propose a playful and hybrid approach that counteracts social hierarchies and thematic boundaries.
-The outcomes we elaborate on are generated through a game called The Classroom of the Future, which we used
+The outcomes we elaborate on are generated through a game called The Classroom of the Future, which we used for our structured workshop format.

 Creative research by Maria Kyrou and Jiawen Wang